Gary L. Freed, M.D., M.P.H.

 Percy and Mary Murphy Professor of Pediatrics, School of Medicine

 Dr. Freed serves on several national and international committees regarding child health.
-He is a past Chair of the Department of Health and Human Services National Vaccine Advisory Committee.
-He is a frequent consultant to state and federal agencies as well as the Institute of Medicine of the National Academy of Sciences and the World Health Organization.
-He is a member of the American Board of Pediatrics and a Fellow of the American Academy of Pediatrics.
+He is past chair of the Department of Health and Human Services National Vaccine Advisory Committee.
+He is a frequent consultant to state and federal agencies as well as to the Institute of Medicine of the National Academy of Sciences and to the World Health Organization.
+He is a member of the American Board of Pediatrics and a fellow of the American Academy of Pediatrics.

 B.A., Biology, The University of Texas at Austin, 1983, with honors

 M.D., Baylor College of Medicine, Houston, TX, 1987

 M.P.H., University of North Carolina at Chapel Hill (UNC-CH), 1992

 Robert Wood Johnson Clinical Scholars Program, UNC-CH, 1990-1992